olafnub/bc-guide/paths/foundation/3-bitcoin-hash-encrypt.md

 ### The Financial Crisis of 2008

-While the main goal of Bitcoin was to allow online peer-to-peer (Person -> Person) payments without the need of a bank, Bitcoin happened to catch the wave of defying centralized banks and governments, as it was launched a little after the 2008 financial crisis.
+While the main goal of Bitcoin was to allow online peer-to-peer (Person -> Person) payments without the need of a bank, Bitcoin caught the wave of defying centralized banks and governments, as it was launched a little after the 2008 financial crisis.

 **A brief overview of the 2008 financial crisis:** The collapse of major banks like the Lehman Brothers was driven by greed and a false promise; banks approved loans with zero percent down payments, advertising that the housing market would always go up, meaning that no one could lose money.
 Selling on this false promise, many people started "buying" multiple houses without the proof of a good financial history, or even income.